intel/rohd/doc/tutorials/chapter_9/rohd_vf.md

 }
 ```

-Next, we will need to create a `driver` that drive the value from `Sequencer`.
-In your Driver, you need to declare the interface and the pending items from Queue.
-In your run function, basically what you do is listen to the sequencer stream to retrived sequence item and add to the queue.
+Next, we will need to create a `Driver` that drive the value from `Sequencer`.
+In your `Driver`, you need to declare the interface and the pending items from Queue.
+At the `run()` function, basically what you need to do is listen to the `Sequencer` stream to retrived sequence item and add to the queue.
 After that, we will drive the sequence item in either positive and negative edge of the clock.

 ```dart
 class MyDriver extends Driver<MySeqItem> {